On analytic contravariant functors on free groups: The explicit equivalence via

 \section{The explicit equivalence via $\cat \uass$}

-This Section serves to make the equivalence of categories of Theorem \ref{thm:analytic_grop_flie} more concrete by giving a model for the functor of Proposition \ref{prop:ff_embedding_catlie}.
-Namely, the equivalence is restated in Theorem \ref{thm:morita_eq_cat_uass} using the relationship between the Lie operad $\lie$ and the unital associative operad $\uass$.
+This section serves to make the equivalence of categories of Theorem \ref{thm:analytic_grop_flie} more concrete.
+The explicit form of the equivalence is given in Theorem \ref{thm:morita_eq_cat_uass} (corresponding to Theorem \ref{THM:uass} of the introduction), using the relationship between the Lie operad $\lie$ and the unital associative operad $\uass$.
+This result gives an alternative proof of the equivalence of Theorem \ref{THM:Morita}.

-The construction of the functors involved is independent of the Koszul duality arguments used in the proof of Theorem \ref{thm:analytic_grop_flie}.
-One key ingredient is the Poincaré-Birkhoff-Witt theorem.
-Another fundamental input is provided by the relationship between cocommutative Hopf algebras and functors on $\gr\op$ through exponential functors.
-The link with Theorem \ref{thm:analytic_grop_flie} is then established by using information on the projective polynomial functors in $\fcatk[\gr\op]$.
+The methods are independent of the Koszul duality arguments used in the proof of Theorem \ref{thm:analytic_grop_flie}.
+The proof of Theorem \ref{thm:morita_eq_cat_uass} uses information on the projective polynomial functors in $\fcatk[\gr\op]$ with fundamental input provided by the relationship between cocommutative Hopf algebras and functors on $\gr\op$ through exponential functors.
+A further key ingredient is the Poincaré-Birkhoff-Witt theorem.

-The explicit constructions that appear here, in particular the functor $\gropcatuass \otimes_{\cat \lie} - $ appearing in Theorem \ref{thm:morita_eq_cat_uass}, can be considered as a generalization of constructions exploited by Habiro and Massuyeau, for example in \cite{habiro2020kontsevich}.
+The explicit also construction also leads to an explicit form of the model for finite polynomial functors on $\gr$; this is given in Theorem \ref{thm:covariant_concrete}.